Luxembourg: Geography

 To the east, Luxembourg borders the German Bundesländer of Rhineland-Palatinate and Saarland, and to the south, it borders the French région of Grand Est (Lorraine).
 The Grand Duchy borders Belgium's Wallonia, in particular the Belgian provinces of Luxembourg and Liège, part of which comprises the German-speaking Community of Belgium, to the west and to the north, respectively.

-The northern third of the country is known as the Oesling, and forms part of the Ardennes.
+The northern third of the country is known as the Éislek or Oesling, and forms part of the Ardennes.
 It is dominated by hills and low mountains, including the Kneiff near Wilwerdange, which is the highest point, at 560 m.
 Other mountains are the Buurgplaatz at 559 m near Huldange and the Napoléonsgaard at 554 m near Rambrouch.
-The region is sparsely populated, with only one town (Wiltz) with a population of more than four thousand people.
+The region is sparsely populated, with only one town (Wiltz) with a population of more than five thousand people.

-The southern two-thirds of the country is called the Gutland, and is more densely populated than the Oesling.
+The southern two-thirds of the country is called the Guttland, and is more densely populated than the Éislek.
 It is also more diverse and can be divided into five geographic sub-regions.
 The Luxembourg plateau, in south-central Luxembourg, is a large, flat, sandstone formation, and the site of the city of Luxembourg.
 Little Switzerland, in the east of Luxembourg, has craggy terrain and thick forests.
 The Moselle valley is the lowest-lying region, running along the southeastern border.
 The Red Lands, in the far south and southwest, are Luxembourg's industrial heartland and home to many of Luxembourg's largest towns.

 The border between Luxembourg and Germany is formed by three rivers: the Moselle, the Sauer, and the Our.
 Other major rivers are the Alzette, the Attert, the Clerve, and the Wiltz.
-The valleys of the mid-Sauer and Attert form the border between the Gutland and the Oesling.
+The valleys of the mid-Sauer and Attert form the border between the Guttland and the Éislek.

 Environment

-According to the 2012 Environmental Performance Index, Luxembourg is one of the world's best performers in environmental protection, ranking 4th out of 132 assessed countries.
+According to the 2012 Environmental Performance Index, Luxembourg is one of the world's best performers in environmental protection, ranking fourth out of 132 assessed countries.
 In 2020, it ranked second out of 180 countries.
-Luxembourg also ranks 6th among the top ten most livable cities in the world by Mercer's.
+Luxembourg also ranks sixth among the top ten most liveable cities in the world by Mercer's.
 The country wants to cut GHG emissions by 55% in 10 years and reach zero emissions by 2050.
 Luxembourg wants to increase its organic farming fivefold.
 It had a 2019 Forest Landscape Integrity Index mean score of 1.12/10, ranking it 164th globally out of 172 countries.

+In 2024, Luxembourg is ranked 2nd in Environmental Performance Index globally.

 Climate

-Luxembourg has an oceanic climate (Köppen: Cfb), marked by high precipitation, particularly in late summer.
+Luxembourg has an oceanic climate (Köppen: Cfb), marked by high levels of precipitation, particularly in late summer.
 The summers are warm and winters cool.